 The images on the transfer hard drives are copied to a centralized RAID-5 stack.
-Here, Leica's HxMap software takes over and we begin the importing, GPS processing and color balancing stages.
-This software is very self-contained, and lets us use one interface to process the GPS/IMU and the photos from raw through to radiometrically and geometrically accurate final results.
+Here, Leica's HxMap software takes over and we begin importing the raw imagery and color balancing.
+This software is very self-contained, and lets us use one interface to process the photos from raw through to radiometrically and geometrically accurate final results.